How to: Calibrating Your Flood Damage Restoration Moisture Meter

 As if calibrating a professional moisture meter wasn’t simple enough, next-generation meters are taking things a step further.

 Many new moisture meter models – such as the Protimeter MMS3 – have built-in calibration technology.
-With this new functionality, calibration doesn’t require more than pushing a button for an automatic check.
+With this new functionality, calibration requires nothing more than pushing a button for an automatic check.

 Verifying Restoration Moisture Meter Calibration